DanchukIvan/byteflow/docs/about/tutorial/step_2.md

 !!! note
     In theory, the order of segments can be fixed simply by adding segments in the desired order.
 However, if we first generate temporary keys, and then modify the path generator on the fly in the pipeline to obtain the final storage path, then the priority argument allows us to make such an operation much more flexible and faster using existing tools without writing additional logic.

-    This note applies to all Yass entities whose constructors and methods take as an argument a priority value or something similar to that value.
+    This note applies to all Byteflows entities whose constructors and methods take as an argument a priority value or something similar to that value.
 Probably in future releases in some cases such arguments will be excluded or the functionality using these arguments will be changed.

 You can check which line will be rendered with the given parameters as follows: